defuse/bqp/blog-source/content/seven.md

 You decide to walk down the room anyway to see if you can find an end.
 A considerable distance down the hallway, you find yet another heavily-worn cabinet standing out from the rest.
-By this point, you’ve lost count of exactly how many cabinets you’ve passed, but you must have walked past a little over a hundred, and the room still seems to have no end.
+By this point, you’ve lost count of exactly how many cabinets you’ve passed, but it must have been a little over a hundred, and the room still seems to have no end.

 You open the disheveled cabinet, and inside you find not parchment this time but a *vial*, a vial full of dimly-glowing fluid.
 Written on the vial is another